microsoft/enhanced-monitoring-service/README.md

 Validate the installation:
 -----
 After installation, confirm you can find the "Enhanced Monitoring Provider Service" service from the services console, and it should be automatically started.
 ![](doc/service.png)

 Configuration:
 -----
 #### Configure Enhanced Monitoring Service on Host
-The configuration file path is : C:\ProgramData\Enhanced Monitoring\EnhancedMonitoringProviderConfig.xml.
+The configuration file path is ```C:\ProgramData\Enhanced Monitoring\EnhancedMonitoringProviderConfig.xml```.
 You could modify the configuration file to config Enhanced Monitoring Service.
 Please noticy that any modification to the configuration file will only take effect after you restart the service.

 For example, You could turn on verbose log for trouble shooting by updating "LogLevel" in configuration file and restart the service.
 ```